Dr Vinzenz Bäumer Escobar

 Wenner-Gren Hunt Fellow, Department of Anthropology, Utrecht University, The Netherlands

-I maintain this website!
+I created and maintain this website!
 Welcome!

 My tax research focuses on the unintended consequences of tax reforms for rural Croatian entrepreneurs.
 I contributed to and co-edited the Social Analysis journal special issue Beyond the Social Contract: An Anthropology of Tax, with Nicolette Makovicky.
 I am co-editor of a book volume on the anthropology of tax with Miranda Sheild Johansson and Johanna Mugler.
 I have published in Anthropology Today and co-edited a book volume published in 2018 with LIT Verlag, Utopia and Neoliberalism: Ethnographies of Rural Spaces.

 My monograph based on my doctoral research on economic resiliency in the Istrian business community, is in progress.

 If you would like your work or personal profile to appear on this site, or have research or CfPs to share, please be in touch with me!